-Aerobic exercises play a significant role in enhancing lung capacity by making large muscle groups move at a rhythmic speed (1).
+Aerobic exercises play a significant role in lung capacity training by making large muscle groups move at a rhythmic speed (1).
 They strengthen your heart and lungs and also play a role in improving the endurance of the body.
-Hence, the body will be able to use oxygen more efficiently, and it also can enhance your breathing.
+Hence, respiratory muscle strengthening will lead to the use of oxygen more efficiently, and it also can enhance your breathing.
 You should take long, brisk walks daily.
 Stationary biking is another type of aerobic exercise that helps improve lung capacity.

 20 minutes every day.

 Water workouts make your body work harder because water acts as a source of resistance.
 This helps in strengthening the lungs.
 You may do weight lifting and stretching exercises in water.
 A person needs to have a routine till she gets comfortable with exercising in water.